Before you begin

 In the thousands of years that have followed since ancient Greece and Rome, the meaning of citizenship has changed and evolved but this idea that citizenship entails participation in public life, equality and fair treatment has endured.

 Today, multiple forms of citizenship exist.
 The most common being the national form of citizenship.
 In fact, it is so common that nearly everyone has such a form of citizenship.
-It is usually granted at birth but in most cases can also be acquired via naturalization.
+It is usually granted at birth but in most cases can also be acquired via other routes such as naturalization.